Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) that exists only because the Committee member belongs to a class of people for whose benefit the Association is established;

-   2. that the Committee member has in common with all, or a substantial proportion of, the members of the Association; or
+   b) that the Committee member has in common with all, or a substantial proportion of, the members of the Association; or

-   3. that exists only because the Committee member has been endorsed as a candidate for a parliamentary or municipal election or is a parliamentary or municipal representative of the Association.
+   c) that exists only because the Committee member has been endorsed as a candidate for a parliamentary or municipal election or is a parliamentary or municipal representative of the Association.

 ### 69. Minutes of meetings